petermr/pygetpapers/joss/paper.md

 `pygetpapers` takes the approach of downloading once and re-analyzing later on local filestore.
 This saves repeated querying where connections are poor or where there is suspicion that publishers may surveil users.
 Moreover, publishers rarely provide more than full-text Boolean searches, whereas local tools can analyze sections and non-textual material.

-We do not know of other tools which have the same functionality. `curl` [3] requires detailed knowledge of the download protocol.
-VosViewer [4] is mainly aimed at bibliography/citations.
+We do not know of other tools which have the same functionality. `curl` [@curl] requires detailed knowledge of the download protocol.
+VosViewer [@VOSviewer] is mainly aimed at bibliography/citations.

 # Overview of the architecture